jvandertil/blog/content/posts/2019-10-28_GuidCombSpan.md

 | GenerateCombOptimized | 40.83 ns | 0.5435 ns | 0.5084 ns |  0.50 | 0.0331 |     - |     - |     104 B |
 {{% /table %}}

-The next step is to reduce the number of allocations we need to generate a single GUID.
+The next step is to reduce the number of allocations we need to generate a single `Guid` using the new `Span` and `MemoryMarshal` types.

-In unsafe code you can use the `stackalloc` keyword to allocate memory on the stack, avoiding the need for the garbage collector to manage that memory.
+In unsafe code you can use the `stackalloc` keyword to allocate memory on the stack.
+This is useful for small arrays since you avoid the need for the garbage collector (GC) to manage that memory.
+Once you return from the method that memory is cleaned up automatically.

-However, with `Span<T>` you can use `stackalloc` in managed code to allocate it into a `Span` directly!
+Since C# 7.2 you can use `stackalloc` in managed code to allocate it into a `Span` directly!
-We can use this technique to avoid allocating the scratch buffers.
+We can use this technique to avoid allocating the scratch buffers that hold `msecs` and `days`.

 Since we will be using the `MemoryMarshal` class to write the values (using `ref`) into the allocated `Span<byte>` instances, we will move the fields from the `TimeSpan`s into locals.

 ```